brianshumate/hashii/README.md

 ## Why?

 Casually learning the Go programming language for various values of great good!
+Please understand that as this is just a personal learning example, it is not open to collaboration and so issues are not enabled on this repository.

 ## How?

 If you have a Go environment, you can install and run the `hashii` command like this:

 ```
-$ go install github.com/brianshumate/hashii
+$ go get -u github.com/brianshumate/hashii
 ```

-✨ Then, have some fun:
+Then, have some fun:

 ```
 $ hashii -size=medium -color=random